Last updated on February 18, 2026

 #20.
 Kor Cartographer

-The tutor effect on Kor Cartographer shows up repeatedly on white tutors.
-White is one of the worst colors in terms of ramp, but there are still plenty of cards that let you search your library for either a Plains type or just a basic Plains.
+The land search effect on Kor Cartographer shows up repeatedly on white tutors.
+White is one of the worst colors in terms of ramp, but there are still plenty of cards that let you search your library for either a land with the plains type or just a basic Plains.
 They’re decent ramp effects, but usually pretty limited in how they work.

 Kor Cartographer is a good example of that.
 Its main advantage is that the Plains you fetch doesn’t have to be a basic land, so you can go for dual lands without much problem.

-Knight of the White Orchid is basically Kor Cartographer, but mostly better.
+Knight of the White Orchid is basically Kor Cartographer, but mostly better as a catch-up card.
 It depends on your opponents having more lands than you to tutor, but the land you fetch comes into play untapped.
 And its mana value is half that of the other card.

 But it also means that you’ve just lost a ton of lands if the card gets destroyed and you have no way to get it back.
 It’s a high-risk decent-reward kind of card.